LuscaLima/desafio-tdd-bdd/README.md

 ## Prerequisites

 Before you start, you need to have the following tools on your machine: [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en/).
-Also, it's good to have a code editor likes [VSCode](https://code.visualstudio.com/)
+Also, it's good to have a code editor like [VSCode](https://code.visualstudio.com/)

 ## Install